Hounddd/wn-twigext-plugin/README.md

 {{ object("Cache").get("TwigExt") }}
 ```

-Note: In the documentation below the description of the corresponding functions of version 1 of this plugin has been
-removed, the functions itself have not been removed for the very time being.

 ### QR Code
 #### QR code for inline use (qrcodeSRC and qrcodeIMG)
 Create a GIF with a red QR code on a transparent background pointing to *mercator.li*: